Atlanta, GA Tax Attorneys Stopping IRS Wage Garnishment / Levy

 - You prove that the levy was in error, violated due process or violated IRS procedure.

 If you have received a notice threatening wage garnishment, contact a tax law attorney immediately.
 You have limited time available to respond before losing control of your usual income.

-If your wages have already been garnished, the sooner you contact a tax attorney, the more options there will be for a favorable outcome.
-If the garnishment was in error, a skilled lawyer can help you recover lost funds.
+If your wages have already been garnished, the sooner you contact a tax attorney, the more options there will be for a favorable result.
+If the garnishment was in error, a skilled lawyer can help you recover the lost funds.